apache/arrow/docs/source/format/CanonicalExtensions.rst

    Values inside each **data** tensor element are stored in row-major/C-contiguous order according to the corresponding **shape**.

+  Elements in a variable shape tensor extension array are stored in row-major/C-contiguous order.

 =========================
 Community Extension Types
 =========================